CasDragon/ModMenu/README.md

 ## Installation

-1. Install [Unity Mod Manager](https://github.com/newman55/unity-mod-manager) (UMM), minimum version 0.23.0, and configure for use with Wrath
+1. Install [Unity Mod Manager](https://github.com/newman55/unity-mod-manager) (UMM), minimum version 0.27.0, and configure for use with Wrath
-2. Install [ModFinder](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder) and use it to search for Mewsifer Console
+2. Install [ModFinder](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder) and use it to search for ModMenu
 3. Click "Install"

 If you don't want to use ModFinder you can download the [latest release](https://github.com/CasDragon/ModMenu/releases/latest) and install normally using UMM.